fmcgeough/demo_telemetry/README.md

 The code in this app demonstrates some features of ecto telemetry that you should be aware of.
 You can try out these features in iex.
 You need to have a Postgresql test instance that the code can connect to.
-You will want to modify the connection information in the `config/config.exs` file.
+Examine the `config/config.exs` file to see if you want to adjust the user / password.
 Here are steps to get going:

 ```
 $ git clone https://github.com/fmcgeough/demo_telemetry